thecodezone/cotm-email-templates/readme.md

   Craft::$app->plugins->installPlugin('email-templates');
 ```

-After the plugin is installed, the templates will be available under the `email:templates` namespace:
+After the plugin is installed, the templates will be available under the `email:templates` namespace.
+You may set Craft's `HTML Email Template` field to one of the following values in order make use of one of the templates in Craft's confirmation emails.

 - `email:templates/cotm`
 - `email:templates/lcs`